-It almost feels as if I don’t really need to share a recipe with you for this one, as it is pretty simple. but then I realise sometimes the most simple recipes are the classics that we need to keep available.
+It almost feels as if I don’t really need to share a recipe with you for this one, as it is pretty simple.
+But then I realise sometimes the most simple recipes are the classics that we need to keep available.
 There is always someone making something for the first time.

 What I learned through posting this is all the amazing variations that are out there when it comes to making a bacon and egg pie, there are the purists like me, it is just bacon AND egg, occasionally cheese, and then others who add anything from relish, onion, to peas!
 Below I will share with you all of the options that were suggested by my online followers as there will be something there to inspire everyone.